relientm96/capstone2020/LSTM-model/README.md

 * use tf.SavedModel() API for deploymeny;
     * technically, by above, we already able to run the prediction online if run in the active tensorflow session; but this is not elegant and not suitable for deployment;##
 * to abstract out the functions
+* to share the materials/online sources for these stufffs!